cyishere/mern-shopping-list/README.md

 The project I made by follow along the [Learn the MERN Stack](https://www.youtube.com/playlist?list=PLillGF-RfqbbiTGgA77tGO426V3hRF9iE) tutorial on [Traversy Media Youtube channel](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA), but with the **latest versions** of the stack.

 That means my approach is almost different from Traversy's.
-I learned this tutorial because I wanted to make a solid sense of authentication on both the frontend and backend sides. 💪🏻
+I learned this tutorial because I wanted to have a solid understanding of authentication on both the frontend and backend sides. 💪🏻

 ## Usage